jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (b) lawfully abandoned or returned, in accordance with section 72, to the sea or waters from which the fish, aquatic life, or seaweed was taken; or
   (c) lawfully used by the commercial fisher who took the fish, aquatic life, or seaweed as bait, or consumed on board the vessel from which the fish, aquatic life, or seaweed was taken; or
-  (d) lawfully taken on the high seas and landed in any country other than New Zealand; or (e) lawfully taken on the high seas and transhipped in accordance with a high seas fishing permit issued under section 113H.
+  (d) lawfully taken on the high seas and landed in any country other than New Zealand; or (e) lawfully taken on the high seas and transhipped in accordance with an international fishing permit issued under section 113H.
 (6) Every commercial fisher commits an offence and is liable to the penalty set out in section 252(3) who contravenes any provision of this section.
 (7) In proceedings for an offence relating to a contravention of subsection (1),— (a) the prosecutor need not assert in the charging document that any exception or excuse in subsection (2) or (5) does not apply; and